KittyGiraudel/site/_posts/2012-01-01-digging-into-my-slides-sass.md

 </section>
 <section id="rem">
 <h2>Sass and REM <a href="#rem">#</a></h2>
 <p>REM (root EM) is awesome.
-Problem is <a href="http://caniuse.com/#feat=rem">IE8 doesn't understand it</a>, and we cannot cross it out of our support chart.
+Problem is <a href="http://caniuse.com/#feat=rem">IE8 doesn't understand it</a>, and we cannot cross it out of our support chart yet.
 We have to deal with it.
 Thankfully, it is simple enough to provide IE8 a fallback for REM: give it a PX value.</p>
 <p>But duplicating every <code>font-size</code> declaration can be tedious and converting REM to PX can be annoying.
 Let's do it with Sass!</p>
 {% highlight css %}
 @mixin rem($value, $base: 16) {